Bringing the Periodic Table of the Elements app to HoloLens 2 with MRTK v2

 Adjusting the element view position for the near interactions, adding PressableButton for the ‘Close’ action

 Once an element is focused and selected, the box flies to the user and opens up a 3D model and information panels.
 Since the original version was designed for the gaze and air-tap, the element was still far from the user.
 To leverage HoloLens 2’s direct hand input interaction, I have adjusted the element position to the near interaction range which is about 45cm from the user.
-Please see the Instinctual Interaction page on Mixed Reality Dev Center for more details.

 The original version had an implicit button around the 3D model for closing the element box with air-tap.
 Since the information panel and the element object are within the distance for the near interactions, we can use a pressable button for the ‘Close’ action.
+MRTK’s pressable button has 3.2x3.2cm dimension to support both near and far interactions.

 One of the most exciting features in HoloLens 2 is articulated hand tracking input.
 Using this, we can achieve more instinctual interactions by directly interacting with holographic objects.